 For the Lord hears the cries of the needy; He does not despise His imprisoned people.

 Dear brothers and sisters, when troubles of any kind come your way, consider it an opportunity for great joy, for you know that when your faith is tested, your endurance has a chance to grow.
 So, let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.

 The Lord is a shelter for the oppressed, a refuge in times of trouble.
 Those who know your name trust in You, for You, O Lord, do not abandon those who search for you.

 In Daniel 6, there is a great story that you could share with your pen pal inmate.
 And if they need a good prayer to pray every day, consider suggesting something like Psalms 20 or 25.
-Those are good starter verses for a new Christian.
+The Serenity Prayer is also a great option.
+Those are all perfect starter prayers for a new Christian.